Debasishray19/sound-stream/README.md

 # Sound Stream

 ## Project Description:
 The goal of this project was to build an interactive physical interface that could control the articulatory and acoustic parameters of an articulatory speech synthesis in real-time to produce speech sound (vowel sound).
 The interface was built as a part of course requirement [UBC CPEN 541-Human Interface Technologies](https://courses.ece.ubc.ca/518/).
-Later the project was extended and implemented on [Artisynth](https://www.artisynth.org/Main/HomePage) and presented (poster presentation) at the [176<sup>th</sup> joint meeting of ASA-CAA](https://acousticalsociety.org/176th-meeting-acoustical-society-of-america/) at Victoria, BC, Canada.
+Later the project was extended and implemented on [Artisynth](https://www.artisynth.org/Main/HomePage) and presented (poster presentation) at the [176<sup>th</sup> joint meeting of ASA-CAA](https://acousticalsociety.org/176th-meeting-acoustical-society-of-america/), Victoria, BC, Canada.

 ## Technical Details:
 * [JASS SDK](http://persianney.com/kvdoelcsubc/jass/) is used to control the in-built one-dimensional area function based articulatory speech synthesizer.